intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 Traffic at points of network interconnection noticeably increased but most operators reacted quickly by rapidly adding additional capacity {{Feldmann2020}}.
 The amount of increases varied, with some networks that hosted popular applications such as video conferencing experiencing traffic growth of several hundred to several thousand percent.
 At the IXP-level, it was observe that port utilization increases.
 This phenomenon is mostly explained by a higher traffic demand from residential users.

-Measurements of interconnection links at major US ISPs by CAIDA and MIT found some evidence of diurnal congestion around the March 2020 timeframe, but most of this congestion disappeared in a few weeks, which suggests that operators indeed did take steps to add capacity or otherwise mitigate the congestion.
+Measurements of interconnection links at major US ISPs by CAIDA and MIT found some evidence of diurnal congestion around the March 2020 timeframe {{Clark2020}}, but most of this congestion disappeared in a few weeks, which suggests that operators indeed did take steps to add capacity or otherwise mitigate the congestion.

 ### Cloud platforms